wazo-platform/wazo-doc/source/administration/directories/xivo.rst

 already configured.
 The URI field for this type of directory should be the base URL of a `xivo-confd` server.

-This directory type matches the :ref:`dird-backend-xivo` backend in `wazo-dird`.
+This directory type matches the :ref:`dird-backend-wazo` backend in `wazo-dird`.

 Available fields